ahmedkaludi/accelerated-mobile-pages/README.md

 = 1.0.18 (27th January 2020) =
 * Fixed: Debug warnings with Imagify plugin #3908

-= 1.0.17 (27th January 2020) =
-* Improvement: Compatibility with the Imagify plugin #3908
-* Improvement: EWWW Image Optimizer plugin Compatibility #3984
-* Improvement: Accessibility score of Amp Layouts improved in Lighthouse test #4078
-* Fixed: Admin toolbar is not showing on custom amp page #3718
-* Fixed: Bug in Instant article's Single option #3891
-* Fixed: If the user adds the social share link in the users section then we need to show social share icon #3976
-* Fixed: Treeshaking is enabled then " Content sneak to peek " button is showing below the content. #4069
-* Fixed: AMP take over is not working on home page when user have no posts. #4056

-= 1.0.16 (24th January 2020) =
-* Improvement: Need to built compatibility with "Mistape" plugin. #3974
-* Improvement: Need to make compatibility with "Transposh WordPress Translation" plugin #3895
-* Fixed: A Table is created trough Gutenberg then CSS of that Table is failing to load in AMP. #3902
-* Fixed: When user search from the AMP site then results page should be in non-AMP. #3977
-* Fixed: Add 'wp-color-picker' as dependency while registering the script #4061
-* Fixed: The "for" attribute is removing in AMP #4054
-* Fixed: Table heading style is not working properly #4050
-* Fixed: Need to change the description of AMP page builder compatibility options when plugin is activated. #3899
-* Fixed: Thumbnail image of homepage should show properly after changing the image size #3882
-* Fixed: Need to remove the default AMP functionality from the User's theme as it is breaking the layout. #4068
-* Fixed: YOAST SEO Analysis is not working properly with AMP Page Builder. #4030
-* Fixed: When AMP is disabled on pages,give an option of hide/unhide AMP on Blog page when in edit mode. #4066
-* Fixed: The tag 'template' requires including the 'amp-mustache' extension JavaScript. #4079

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)